Nick-Sierra/SQL.BellaBeat/README.md

-#### 5. Do the average steps per day meet the recommended 10,000 step reccomendation
+#### 6. Do the average steps per day meet the 10,000 step recomendation

 SQL Query: